prudvikeshav/KodeKloudEngineer/Kubernetes/Kubernetes LEMP Setup.md

      name: password
      value: ksH85UJjhb
     ```
-- Create a secret named mysql-db-url with key/value pairs as below:
+- Create a secret named *mysql-db-url* with key/value pairs as below:
     ```
      name: database
      value: kodekloud_db8
     ```
-- Create a secret named mysql-host with key/value pairs as below:
+- Create a secret named *mysql-host* with key/value pairs as below:
     ```
      name: host
      value: mysql-service
     ```
-- Create a config map php-config for php.ini with variables_order = "EGPCS" data.
+- Create a config map *php-config* for php.ini with variables_order = *"EGPCS"* data.
-- Create a deployment named lemp-wp.
+- Create a deployment named *lemp-wp*.
 - Create two containers under it.
-First container must be nginx-php-container using image webdevops/php-nginx:alpine-3-php7 and second container must be mysql-container from image mysql:5.6.
-Mount php-config configmap in nginx container at /opt/docker/etc/php/php.ini location.
+First container must be *nginx-php-container* using image *webdevops/php-nginx:alpine-3-php7* and second container must be *mysql-container* from image *mysql:5.6*.
+Mount *php-config* configmap in nginx container at */opt/docker/etc/php/php.ini* location.

 - Add some environment variables for both containers: